tailer08/cmsc135/projects/proj1_chat/spec.md

-# Chat
+# Machine Problem #1 Chat

-In this assignment, you'll build a simple application that connects users over a network: a chat server.
+In this machine problem, you'll build a simple application that connects users over a network: a chat server.
 Similar to chat programs like [Slack](https://www.slack.com) and [IRC](https://tools.ietf.org/html/rfc1459), your finished chat server will allow users to converse in different channels.
 Users can create and join channels; once a user is in a particular channel, all messages that she sends will be relayed to all other users in that channel.

-This assignment (and the rest of the assignments in this class) should be implemented in Python 2.
-This assignment will introduce you to the socket programming API.
+This machine problem (and the rest of the exercises in this class) should be implemented in Python 2 unless otherwise specified.
+This exercise will introduce you to the socket programming API.

 #### Logistics

-- This project is due on Friday 9/9 at 11:59pm
+- This project is due on February 15, at 11:59pm
-- This project should be completed individually (refer to the [course website](https://netsys.github.io/cs168fa16/about.html) for collaboration policies)
+- This project can be completed in pairs
-- The skeleton code for this project is available from [here](https://github.com/NetSys/cs168_student/blob/master/projects/proj1_chat).
+- The skeleton code for this project is available from [here](https://github.com/jultra/cmsc135/tree/master/projects/proj1_chat).
 You can download the code manually from that page, or use git.
-- You'll submit your code using `ok`.
-You should submit two files: one named `client.py` and one named `server.py`.
+- You'll submit your code in Piazza.
+You should submit three (3) files: one named `client.py` , one named `server.py` and one name readme.md.
 You should not modify or submit `utils.py`.
 More detailed submission instructions can be found in the [submission details](#submission-details) section.
+Your readme.md shall contain at least the names of the group members and other information about your solution.

 #### Resources